risjsnx/ReLGL-Android-Menu-rewrite/README.md

 # Introduction
 ![GitHub](https://img.shields.io/github/license/Parsa307/ReLGL-Android-Menu?style=flat-square)

-Floating mod menu for Among Us Mod Menu, requires Android Studio Doesn't compile with AIDE! for Mobile Users Please use GitHub Actions!
+Continuing the Legacy of LGLTeam, requires Android Studio Doesn't compile with AIDE! for Mobile Users Please use GitHub Actions!

 This project is continuing the legacy of LGL Mod Menu!